[See my 14-company start-up portfolio…]

 - My work at Microsoft and DreamBox Learning lead to 21 granted patents.

 - My wife Lisa and I are active “angel” investors and advisers.
-We have invested in 19 different companies since 2003, and we have 14 current investments in biotechnology, hardware, software, and space launch.
+We have invested in 20 different companies since 2003, and we have 13 current investments in biotechnology, hardware, software, and space launch.
 Our first two investments were disasters.
 DreamBox Learning gave us a slight return.
-And we had nice exits in Azuqua and AppSheet.
-I have been a formal adviser to several different start-ups, and recently I’ve been meeting with 80-100 start-ups/year.
+We had nice exits in Azuqua, AppSheet, and LockStep, then Ondema (2021-2022) failed (our first since 2009).
+I have been a formal adviser to several different start-ups, and recently I’ve been meeting with 50-80 start-ups/year.
 See gory details at My Start-up Portfolio.

 - I served 20 yeas on the Northwestern University board of trustees (1998-2018).
 During that span, I spent ~5 weeks a year in Evanston and Chicago, meeting with students, faculty, staff and alumni in addition to my board duties.
 I served on these board committees: Northwestern Medicine (overseeing our Feinberg School of Medicine and our relationship with Northwestern Memorial Healthcare), Educational Properties (buildings and grounds), Budget/Finance, Information Technology, and Alumni Relations and Development.
 I also served on the EECS Department advisory board (on and off between 1989-2018) and the NUvention Web+Media (entrepreneurship course) advisory board (2010-2018).